-Since August 2008, this monitoring has been extended to the partner workplaces located in priority geographical areas.
-Finally the exposure of aircrews to cosmic radiation, aggravated by prolonged periods at altitude, also warrants dosimetric monitoring.
+Since August 2008, this monitoring has been extended to workplaces located in priority geographical areas.
+Finally the exposure of aircrews to cosmic radiation, aggravated by prolonged periods at altitude, also warrants dosimetric monitoring (see point 3|2|3).

-3 EXPOSURES TO IONISING RADIATIONS
+3 MONITORING OF EXPOSURE TO IONISING RADIATIONS